Abortion Pill Side Effects: What Is Normal and When to Call a Provider

 Is heavy bleeding after the abortion pill normal?

 Yes.
-Bleeding heavier than a normal period is expected and is how the medication works.
-You may soak through one thick pad per hour during the heaviest phase, which typically lasts 3 to 5 hours.
+Bleeding heavier than a normal period is expected and is how the medicine works.
+You may soak through one thick pad per hour during the heaviest phase, which usually lasts 3 to 5 hours.
 Call the provider if you soak through 2 or more pads per hour for 2 or more hours in a row.

 How long does bleeding last after the abortion pill?